oxrinz/zig-cuda-starter/README.md

 # Zig x CUDA starter

-A minimal starter for building Cig libraries with CUDA
+A minimal starter for building Zig libraries with CUDA

 Few things to note: